 His memory was astoundingly strong that he acquired a skill called shatavadana-shakti: the ability to perform hundred tasks simultaneously by simply remembering them mentally.
 Due to his unparalleled poetic prowess, he was also known as an Asu-kavi.

 Sri Varada Vedantachar was married at the age of 35.
 Immediately after his marriage, he started on a pilgrimage and visited various holy places and ashramams.

-At Nagapattinam, the Tashildar Sri Rangaswami Nayakkar requested Sri Varada Vedantachariar to display his shata-vadhana.
-He displayed his shatavadana skills at the shrine of Lord Vellipalayam Krishna, where the crowds that had thronged to see him were wonderstruck by his memory.
+At Nagapattinam, the Tahsildar Sri Rangaswamy Nayakkar requested Sri Varada Vedantachariar to display his shata-vadhana.
+He displayed his shatavadana skills at the shrine of Lord Velipalayam Krishna, where the crowds that had thronged to see him were wonderstruck by his memory.